-In 1982, the Upper Peninsula of Michigan Chapter began in Houghton County under the direction of Mike Aten.
+In 1982, the Upper Michigan Chapter began in Houghton County under the direction of Mike Aten.
 We began by recruiting 120 volunteers to help us reach out to 70 elderly friends with informal dinners, home visiting, and firewood deliveries.

 Armand Marquiset was born on September 29, 1900 in the château of Montguichet near Paris.
 Thanks to his parents and grandparents he had an agreeable childhood.
 As a youth he was shy and not an outstanding student although he was interested in music and studied with Nadia Boulanger.

 Early in the 1920s he and his grandmother, Madame de Laumont, visited less well off families who had lost sons in the war.
 This was the first time that this young bon vivant was confronted with genuine poverty.

 His life from 1920 to 1930 was full of contrasts.
 In 1925 he returned to his Christian faith and at the same time, hosted regular parties at his splendid villa near Honfleur.
 On the one hand he cavorted with Hollywood stars and on the other he often visited the monastery Solesmes to pray and reflect.

 The death of his grandmother in 1930 gave him a shock that had far reaching consequences.

 He began his humanitarian work by preparing meals for homeless people through Oeuvre de la mie de pain, the “breadcrumbs” Organization.
 He then founded the organization Pour que l’esprit vive (That the Spirit shall Live) in support of unemployed artists.
 He also founded les Amis de la banlieue (The Friends of the Suburbs) in order to assist the poor children of the Parisian suburbs.